Aadv1k/wicked/posts/compendium-python-a.md

 - use dataclasses as a scaffold for classes with the intention of adding custom methods later.
 Relying solely on dataclasses might lead to a code smell, especially if there are many "dumb" classes

 - make use of __slots__ when heavily contrained.
 It instead of allowing dict like class access, sets the elements at runtime and doesn't allow modifiication.
 Saving memory

+### Classes

+- make use of class-descriptors such as `@staticmethod`, `@classmethod`, `@property` for better representation of the logic that the functions hold.
+Consequently do NOT make everything into a property, especially if it holds more logic than 2-3 lines

+- Make use of getter/setter syntax via `@[function].setter` class method, this allows of private variables

+- Use context managers through `__enter__` and `__exit__` for a class, when needing to add clean-up and/or padding to be added to the code being executed

+- `@contextlib.contextmanager` decorator can also be used to turn a function into such manager